freedomofpress/securedrop-workstation/README.md

 We've decided to target Qubes 4.0 for release, meaning we also should develop on Qubes 4.0.
 Since that version is not yet stable, this requires some patience and a bit of extra work.

-As of this writing, 4.0 RC1 is the most recent available version (though RC2 should be right around the corner).
-In my experience, RC1 is usable if it's immediately brought up to date with the `testing` repos.
+As of this writing, 4.0rc3 is the most recent available version.
+In my experience, rc3 is usable if it's immediately brought up to date with the `testing` repos.

 So, as soon as the Qubes installer finishes and you're able to boot into your system, open a `dom0` shell and run: